-Dismissal after Probation is not met: For a student who is placed on probation in a previous semester who has not met the conditions of probation, the Department sends a Recommendation for Dismissal Letter to the student (See Sample Letter D).
-The letter should include:
+Dismissal after Probation is not met: For a student who is placed on probation in a previous semester who has not met the conditions of probation, the Department sends a Recommendation for Dismissal Letter to the student including the following:

 - the student's full name, affiliate ID number and full degree program name; - the date the student was notified of their probationary status; - the requirements the student failed to meet; - the Department is recommending dismissal from the degree program and will inform the W. P. Carey's Dean's Office and Ph.D.
-Director of the student's case unless the student appeals; - the student has the right to appeal the recommendation for dismissal based on the School's stated Appeal's Process (point 4 below).
+Director of the student's case unless the student appeals; - the student has the right to appeal the recommendation for dismissal based on the school's stated Appeal's Process (point 4 below).